-- Avenging Wrath increases both damage done and healing done by 20%, as well as gives your Paladin abilities 20% critical strike chance.
-This is not only an offensive cooldown, but also very useful defensively, as it increases self healing and chance to critical strike with Light of the Protector.
-The increase to critical strike also impacts Judgment, helping to reduce the cooldown of Shield of the Righteous.
+- Avenging Wrath increases both damage done and healing done by 20%, as well as gives your Paladin abilities 20% increased critical strike chance.
+This is not only an offensive cooldown, but also very useful defensively.

 - Lay on Hands is essentially a massive heal with a very long cooldown.
 It will heal you (or a targeted ally) for your maximum health, with a 10-minute cooldown.
-It is best used as an emergency heal, either for yourself or another raid member, if you are unable to cast Light of the Protector due to its global cooldown, or cause you recently used it.
+It is best used as an emergency heal, either for yourself or another raid member, if you are unable to cast Word of Glory due to its global cooldown, or if you do not have enough Holy Power.

 - Divine Shield makes you immune to all damage for 8 seconds.
 Normally, this ability is difficult to use while tanking (since the boss will immediately attack the next target on the threat table unless you Taunt it, and only lasts for 3 seconds), but it can be employed to clear certain debuffs, or to avoid fatal encounter mechanics.
 Final Stand, however, turns Divine Shield into a usable tank cooldown that makes you immune to damage while also forcing all enemies to attack you.